variantstudios/westlakewine.com/pages/new-belgium-bike-giveaway-2017/index.md

 ---
 layout: pp
 title: New Belgium Bike Giveaway 2017
-description: ''
+description: >-
+  Westlake Wine & Spirits, along with New Belgium, are giving away one bike to one lucky winner!
 subtitle:
 permalink: /new-belgium-bike-giveaway-2017/
-image_path: /assets/images/2016-fat-tire-bike-giveaway_sm.jpg
+image_path: /assets/images/slider/new-belgium-bike-giveaway.jpg
 ---

-Westlake Wine will be giving away a “Fat Tire” cruiser, to one lucky winner, courtesy of High Country Beverage.
-Drawing is September 3, 2016.
-Stop by Westlake Wine today to enter.

-**Bike Giveaway Rules:**

-Must be 21 years of age or older to enter.
-No purchase necessary.
-A valid email or phone number is required.
-By entering, you agree to receive future email and/or text communications from New Belgium Brewing.

-Visit [newbelgium.com/rules](http://www.newbelgium.com/rules)—standard rules for ballot entry giveaways, for complete details.
+Westlake Wine & Spirits, along with New Belgium, are giving away one bike to one lucky winner!

+**Terms & Conditions**

+* Must enter at Westlake Wine & Spirits,2024 35th Ave, Greeley, CO, from October 1 through October 31, 12pm.
+* Must be 21 to enter and a resident of the United States.
+* Only one entry per person.
+* No purchase necessary.
+* Bike will be given away October 31, 2017.
+* The winner will be chosen at random by employee of New Belgium Brewery.
+* Odds of winning will be dependent upon number of entries received.
+* Winner will be notified via email or by phone.
+* Winner will be required to present a state issued id, to receive prize.
+* Employees & their families, of Westlake Wine & Spirits are not eligible to enter.